 Timed Writing Assessment

-Where to find it: Look for an email from USC Rossier following the submission of your application
+Where to find it: An email from USC Rossier following the submission of your application

-After your application is submitted, the following day you will receive an email with instructions for how to complete your timed writing assessment.
-The admissions committee will evaluate your responses on the basis of its logic and clarity.
+The timed writing assessment will allow you to demonstrate your writing skills and analytical ability.
+The admission committee will evaluate your responses on the basis of its logic and clarity.
 No advance preparation is required.

 - Once you begin the assessment, you will be provided with the essay topic.
 You will have 30 minutes to compose and submit your response.
 Do not use citations or conduct research on the topic while writing your response.